tomazy/xcell-slides/slides.md

 This is how **imperative programming** works.

-A spreadsheet, on the other hand, is an example of a cell-based **dataflow** programming.
+A spreadsheet, on the other hand, is an example of cell-based **dataflow** programming.

 ---
 class: center, middle